 Innovative persons like to explore things in depth and arrive at solutions to problems by experimenting.
 They are interested in initiating and creating different ways to solve questions and present information.
 They enjoy scientific subjects.
 Innovative persons prefer to be challenged with new and unexpected experiences.
 They adjust to change easily.

 Some work activities involve the monitoring of processes, objects or situations in the work environment that are far from the worker.
 Other work activities involve Near vision (2).

 Colour discrimination is relevant in the performance of the work.

 Hearing is limited to short and/or infrequent verbal interactions in order to perform the work.

 This level involves work activities in combinations and varying degrees of Sitting (1) and Standing and/or walking (2).

 Work activities involve co-ordination of upper limbs.

-Work activities involve handling loads more than 20 kg.
+Work activities involve handling loads of 5 kg but less than 10 kg.